MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 You need the following prerequisites to create a workspace.

 - An Azure account with an active subscription.
-When you sign up for an Azure account, a subscription is created by default.
 Choose from one of the following subscriptions, or for a full list see [Microsoft Azure Offer Details](https://azure.microsoft.com/support/legal/offer-details/).

 ### [Free Trial](#tab/free)